Cadre (politics): Signs of bad cadres

 While cadres encompassed a large swath of the population and various segments of people, all were expected to abide by a certain behavioral code.
-While the following signs of “bad” cadres seem broad, it is important to understand that the Romanian Communist Party was very strict in its surveillance and punishment of cadres in the efforts to root out class enemies and disloyal employees to the state.
+While the following signs of "bad" cadres seem broad, it is important to understand that the Romanian Communist Party was very strict in its surveillance and punishment of cadres in the efforts to root out class enemies and disloyal employees to the state.

 Drinking, and other similar fraternization behavior among the cadres was frowned upon by the RCP.
 Drinking and alcoholism could open up the cadres to bribery and undermine their ability to enforce quotas and collectivization.
 Similarly, any horizontal exchanges were deemed unacceptable by the RCP due to the vertically integrated state structure.
 This included sexual solicitation and theft.
 Cadres were also expected to uphold family values by remaining monogamous and refraining from divorce.
 Finally, cadres were discouraged from using excessive violence/force when not necessary because it violated the RCP's doctrine of "free consent."

-The purpose of cadres

-The main function of cadres was to convince peasants to join collectives and ensure that they sign contracts stating their “voluntary” consent.
-They were tasked with ensuring that peasants met their quotas, and keeping detailed records and notes to report back to higher-up Party officials.
-Here is a list of sample Cadre responsibilities: